johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-01-01-usestaticfiles-for-aspnet-vold.md

 ---
-title: "UseStaticFiles for ASP.Net Framework"
+title: 'UseStaticFiles for ASP.Net Framework'
 authors: johnnyreilly
+tags:
+  [
+    HTML5 History API,
-tags: [HTML5 History API, Single Page Applications, UseStaticFiles, Routing, URL Rewrite]
+    Single Page Applications,
+    UseStaticFiles,
+    Routing,
+    URL Rewrite,
+  ]
 hide_table_of_contents: false
 ---

-This is a guide on how *not* to expose all your static files to the world at large when working with the ASP.Net Framework.
+This is a guide on how _not_ to expose all your static files to the world at large when working with the ASP.Net Framework.
 How to move from a blocklisting approach to a allowlisting approach.

 Not clear?
 Stick around; I'll get better.
 Oh and that's not all, we've also got.... drumroll: